 Effort management is the budgeting, planning, and monitoring of someone's effort for a specific period of time such as a budget period.
 Effective effort management ensures that effort commitments to sponsors within the context of all UVM-compensated activities are included in someone's 100% effort.
 Effort reporting is the federally mandated process by which the salary charged to a sponsored agreement is certified as being reasonable in relation to work performed on the sponsored agreement.

 As a recipient of sponsored funds, UVM must assure sponsors that the "effort" (assignment of time and associated salary costs) charged to their sponsored agreements is equitable and distinguishable from those charged to other activities, and effectively managed within the parameters of sponsors’ requirements.
 UVM relies on the framework for effort reporting provided by federal regulations, principally the Office of Management and Budget's Uniform Guidance for Federal Awards.
-Cost Accounting Services, part of University Financial Services, oversees the University’s effort management and reporting system in accordance with the Effort Management and Reporting on Sponsored Agreements Policy (PDF).
+Financial & Cost Accounting Services, part of University Financial Services, oversees the University’s effort management and reporting system in accordance with the Effort Management and Reporting on Sponsored Agreements Policy (PDF).

-Quarterly Effort Verification Questions
+Quarterly Effort Verification Questions to Consider

 - What effort do I need to apply on each grant during the remaining time of the budget period to meet my effort commitment?